Thinstation/shim-review/ISSUE_TEMPLATE.md

 `https://github.com/rhboot/shim/releases/download/15/shim-15.tar.bz2 15`

 ###### What's the justification that this really does need to be signed for the whole world to be able to boot it:
-`I compile a custom kernel with out-of-tree modules that is distributed globally.
-This kernel and OS need to be bootable on Secure boot enabled systems.`
+`I compile a custom kernel, with out-of-tree modules, that is distributed globally to millions of Secure boot enabled systems.`

 ###### How do you manage and protect the keys used in your SHIM?
 `AES256 Hardware Key`